COPtoLON/KB/Career/WhiteSpace.md

 ### Data and speed?
 - Data Engineering & Infrastructure, Develop scalable systems for large-scale financial data processing and forecasting.
 - Build and manage high-performance computing (HPC) infrastructure to support compute-intensive applications.
 Work with distributed computing frameworks to accelerate model training and inference.
 - Leverage cloud-based and on-premises infrastructure to optimize storage and compute resource utilization.
+- Familiarity with cloud platforms (AWS, GCP, Azure) for scalable model deployment.
+- Strong background in high-performance computing, optimizing models for parallel execution.
+- Experience optimizing algorithms for low-latency, high-volume computations.
+- Experience working with large compute clusters and distributed systems for intensive calculations.

 **Question: Why will speed be important?
 Is it to train in reliable time or to decision-make fast?**